What do you do at a Gaitherin?

 What is the food like?

-Participants bring their own packed lunch.
+You bring your own lunch to the Gaitherin please remember no nuts!
 After lunch and at break times (Tues to Fri) there is a tuck shop in case you still have space!

-On the Friday tea time before the performance we have pizza delivered for everyone.
+On the Friday tea time before the performance we will provide food for everyone.

 Evening meals for those staying residential are hot two course meals.
+Residents make their lunches at SAGs except for Monday when they have to bring it from home.
 Varied breakfast options are also provided.
-Residential participants will be provided with their own packed lunches.

 What is staying residential like and who stays residential?

 There are places for 24 participants and 6 youth workers at the Sir Arthur Grant Centre (SAGs) near Monymusk.
 There are two dorms of bunks beds and a large social area.
 Residential places are usually allocated to the older participants who apply.
 However if a participant from Aberdeenshire would be otherwise unable to attend then their application will be considered.
-Participants are bussed to and from SAGS and in the evenings there are lots of fun and games including a bonfire night and jamming session with the tutors on the Wednesday.
+Participants are bussed to and from SAGS and in the evenings there are lots of fun and games.
 Doing the Gaitherin as a residential participant is pretty full on but very popular!

 Who are the workers?